zylklab/mlbuffet/README.md

 ## Model Handling

-Some pre-trained models are already uploaded and can be updated manually through the `probe_models/` directory.
+Some pre-trained models are available to be uploaded in the `probe_models/` directory.

-However, new model uploading is supported by MLBuffet.
-All Modelhost servers can access the directory of models, so they share a pool of common models.
+All Modelhost servers get an updated model list from the Storage service.

-Every model must be associated with a tag, which will always be located in the path.
+Every model must be named by a tag, and the Storage service will take this tag as the reference for that model.

 For instance, we can have some versions of the iris model as `irisv1.onnx`, `irisv2.onnx` or `iris_final_version.onnx`, but all of them are several versions of the same model, tagged as `iris_model`.

 You can upload new versions of a tag model, and they will be stored into the storage module of MLBuffet, only the default versions of each tag will be exposed into the path `modelhost/models/`.

-In **Kubernetes** deployments, the volume for models is `/tmp`.
-You can change this directory for the models not being ephemeral in the pv.yaml file that is provided in the deploy directory.

 Several methods for model handling can be used from the API: